How to Prevent Becoming a Victim of Medical Malpractice – Preventative Care

 How to Prevent Becoming a Victim of Medical Malpractice

-But is there a way to prevent it?
+But is there a way to prevent becoming a victim?
 Are there things you could be doing to avoid becoming a victim of medical malpractice in the first place?

 The answer is YES, and the first tip we have stresses the importance of preventative care.